bittlingmayer/nlp-intro-course/deep-learning.md

 Read https://github.com/facebookresearch/fastText/blob/master/tutorials/supervised-learning.md to understand how the supervised classifier works on a toy example.

+Note: Those on Windows systems must grab the .exe from the [fastText for Windows](https://github.com/xiamx/fastText/releases) .zip and can skip the `make` step.

 Then train and test the classifier on the dataset at https://www.kaggle.com/bittlingmayer/AmazonReviews.

 What compromises does the data format make?